TheHitchhikersGuideToFinance/TheTravelGuide/content/cryptocurrency/how_to_exchange/_index.md

 Decentralized exchanges utilize a peer to peer system and smart contracts in order to match orders.
 Since there is no central entity, the government cannot track transactions or forcefully impose taxes and regulations.
-With decentralized exchanges, you hold your private keys, and thus, the ability to spend your cryptocurrency.
+With decentralized exchanges, you hold your private keys, and thus, the ability to spend your cryptocurrency without relying on a central entity.

 Some popular decentralized exchanges are: